Popgun-Labs/PopGen/README.md

 model also introduces K=4 [Sylvester Normalizing Flows](https://arxiv.org/abs/1803.05649) to the posterior distribution.

 Each model is trained for 1M steps on dynamically binarized MNIST.
-The checkpoint with the lowest test loss is retained.
 Marginal likelihoods are estimated using the [IWAE](https://arxiv.org/abs/1509.00519) bound and 5000 samples.

 | Name | Posterior | Prior | log p(x) |